 What is it?

-Riverlea is the proud host of Hamilton’s most diverse forest remnant, Hammond Park bush.
+There is a lot to protect in Riverlea.
+We host Hamilton’s most diverse forest remnant, Hammond Park.
 It contains the threatened long-tailed bat, tui, fantail, kereru, eels, glow worms and the rare swamp maire tree.
-Some of this biodiversity spills over into the rest of Riverlea.
+This biodiversity spills over into the rest of Riverlea.

 Rats have a home patch of about 50 m2.
-So that all of them encounter a trap, ideally we’ll have a rat trap every 50 to 100 metres across all of Riverlea.
+So that all of them encounter a trap, we’re aiming to have a rat trap every 50 to 100 metres across all of Riverlea.
 That would mean around 230 evenly spaced traps will be needed.
 However, whoever wants one can have one.
-If there are significant areas where nobody has a trap, we will approach residents personally.

 We only use traps that have passed animal welfare testing, to ensure that the trapping is as humane as possible.

-The cheapest approved rat trap, which we recommend for widespread use, is the Victor Professional trap.
+The cheapest approved rat trap, which we offer for widespread use, is the Victor Professional trap.
 It needs to be set under a tunnel to exclude pets, birds and children, and to guide the rat in at the correct angle.
-After a community building day to build the tunnels, we will provide a trap and tunnel set to residents for $5.
-The tunnels should be baited with peanut butter or a chocolate spread such as nutella.
+Community members built these carefully designed tunnels during a building day with generous support from Acorn ITM on Riverlea Road.
+We provide a trap-and-tunnel set to residents for $5.
+The traps should be baited with peanut butter or a chocolate spread such as Nutella.

 Possums are most likely to occur in properties next to gullies.
 We encourage gully owners to purchase humane possum traps for their properties.
 We offer the Trapinator for the subsidised price of $13.50.
-Good Nature A12 possum traps are available at the reduced price of $130, with an ongoing cost of $30 a year for supplies.
+Residents may also wish to investigate the Good Nature A12 possum traps at the retail price of $219, with an ongoing cost of $40 a year for supplies.

 Reporting your trapping success

-When you’ve caught a rat or possum, you can record your success online at CatchIT.
-Or, if you’d prefer, email the date of your catch with details of what you caught to firstname.lastname@example.org.
+When you’ve caught a rat or possum, please record your success online at the Urban Rat Project, of which Pest-Free Riverlea is a member.
+Scroll to the bottom of the page to sign up for reminders and to report your catches (reporting takes less than one minute – it’s incredibly easy!).
+Or, if you’d prefer, email the date of your catch with details of what you caught to [email protected].

 We need to know if our trapping is effective.
-Therefore, we’ll be placing monitoring tunnels in lines at selected sites around Riverlea.
-Three times a year, starting before trapping begins, we’ll place inky cards in these tunnels along with some peanut butter.
-The footprints of whatever enters the tunnel will be recorded.
+Therefore, we have placed monitoring tunnels in lines at selected sites around Riverlea.
+Twice a year we place inky cards in these tunnels along with some peanut butter.
+The footprints of whatever enters the tunnel are recorded.

 Preparing your property to trap